-Mid-Life is frequently a time of financial stress because of competing priorities like home mortgages, funding education for children, and retirement accounts frequently compete for our dollars.
+Mid-Life is frequently a time of financial stress because of competing priorities like home mortgages, funding education for children, and retirement accounts that frequently compete for our dollars.
 Mid-life is also a time when many choose to change jobs, start businesses, and make career course corrections.

 ORDER.
 Let all your things have their places; let each part of your business have its time.